roots/docs/trellis/deploys.md

 ## Rollbacks

 To rollback a deploy, run `ansible-playbook rollback.yml -e "site=<domain> env=<environment>"` .
 You may manually specify a different release using `--extra-vars='release=12345678901234'` .
+By default Trellis stores 5 previous releases, not including the current release.
+See `deploy_keep_releases` in [Options - Remote Servers](https://roots.io/trellis/docs/wordpress-sites/#remote-servers) to change this setting.

 ## Deploying to other hosts